 Health administration bachelor's degree programs are offered at public and private colleges and universities, some of which may feature online-study opportunities and flexible scheduling for currently employed individuals.
 Students are expected to learn business fundamentals while also picking up specialized skills that will help them to coordinate technology, people, and resources efficiently in healthcare facilities.
 Programs may also feature internships and capstone course requirements.
-Applicants to these programs typically need a high school diploma or GED.
+Applicants to these 4-year programs typically need a high school diploma or GED.
 Programs may also require a college credit minimum, prerequisite classes and/or work experience.

 In a healthcare administration bachelor's program, students develop managerial, computer technology, critical-thinking, and effective policy-making skills.
 Programs teach public health regulations, accounting, marketing, communication, and personnel management.
 Students also learn how healthcare systems are structured and operated.
 Typical classes include:

 - Healthcare economics